 The 8 Core processor does much better in the multi-core processor test compared to most Quad Core devices.
-I just tested the Redmi 4A (powered by the Snapdragon 425) the single core score is near to the Snapdragon 430 but multi-core test score is just 1749.
+I just tested the Redmi 4A (powered by the Snapdragon 425) the single core score is near to the Snapdragon 430, but multi-core test score is only 1749.

 Also in the Antutu Benchmark the Snapdragon 425 scores just 36400 which is way slower than the Snapdragon 430.

-The devices take over 2.4 hours to charge from 0-100% and which is higher more compared to phones which come with fast charging support.
+In fact, it takes over 2.4 hours to charge from 0-100% that is higher in comparison to phones offering fast charging support.

 Concluding Thoughts – Nokia 6 Camera, Gaming, User Experience, Battery Review.

 The Nokia 6’s software is a bit buggy at the moment.
 If HMD rolls out quick software updates, then the real-life performance may become better.
 However, the gaming performance is a satisfied one in the smartphone.

 The camera is average, while the battery optimisations aren’t up to the mark.
 As we have stated earlier also, in this first brief review of the product – Nokia 6 shines when you look at the design, build quality and brand name.